 The training is aimed at newly elected apprentice reps who have not attended training before.
 It aims to develop confidence in their role, as being an apprentice rep for the first time can be a daunting prospect.

-The training is designed to be delivered to between 12-25 apprentices per session.
+Our usual face-to-face training is designed to be delivered to between 12-25 apprentices per session.
 It lasts 2 hours and is split into 2 parts.
 The first part looks at the role of the apprentice rep and what the Apprentice Learning Experience is, while the second half takes the rep through the process they would go through as a rep.

 - Effective communication.